jsica24/aaaaaaaaaaah/algorithms.md

 - [x] it simplifies the analysis of algorithm efficiency

-### Which data element do you easily get from queues?

-- ??

 ### Which statement could define the “divide and conquer” paradigm ?